Beginner9 min read

 • Your queries are ad-hoc.
 Analysts slice the data by arbitrary columns, or requirements change weekly.
 SQL's flexibility wins; DynamoDB would need a new index per pattern.

 • You need real joins and aggregations across the whole dataset.
 Reporting, business intelligence, "sum revenue by region by month" — that's an OLAP/relational job.
+(The one-off question against a live table is a different case — DynoTable's SQL Workbench runs JOIN, GROUP BY, and aggregates over DynamoDB client-side; it's the standing BI workload that belongs elsewhere.)

 • The dataset is small and low-traffic.
 A few thousand rows on a quiet admin app gets no benefit from DynamoDB's scale and loses SQL's convenience.